tableau/extensions-api/docs/ux_extension_gallery.md

 ---

 ## Exchange Card Example
-This is what an extension looks like to a user while browsing the Extension Gallery.
+This is what an extension looks like to a user while browsing the Tableau Exchange.

 ![gallery card example](imgs/gallery_card_example.png)